Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

 Thom, and more generally Maunder, showed the conjugate Steenrod squares are related to the usual Steenrod squares by the equation

-We now return to the case of gradient flow.
-Recall, $f\in C^\infty(X)$ is a smooth function and $g$ is a Riemannian metric on $X$.
-Moreover, we will not necessarily assume the pair $(f,g)$ is Morse-Smale, however, we will assume $x\in X$ is an isolated (possibly degenerate) critical point of $f$.
-Finally, we continue to assume $X$ is oriented.
-Part (2) of Proposition \ref{prop:support} has the following straightforward consequence.
+We return to gradient flow.
+Again, the setup is as follows: let $X$ be a (not necessarily closed) smooth $n$-manifold, $f\in C^\infty(X)$ a smooth function, and $g$ a Riemannian metric on $X$.
+We will not necessarily assume $(f,g)$ is Morse-Smale, however, we will assume there exists $x\in\crit(f)$ such that $x$ is possibly degenerate and isolated.
+Moreover, $X$ is assumed to be oriented.